Centrifugal compressor: Performance maps

 As is standard practice, Figure 5.2 has a horizontal axis labeled with a flow parameter.
-While flow measurements use a variety of units, all fit one of 2 categories:
+While flow measurements use a variety of units, all fit one of 2 categories: mass flow per unit time or volume flow per unit time.

 Mass flow per unit time

-Mass flow units, such as kg/s, are the easiest to use in practice as there is little room for confusion.
+Mass flow units, such as kg/s, are the easiest to use in practicem, as there is little room for confusion.
 Questions remaining would involve inlet or outlet (which might involve leakage from the compressor or moisture condensation).
 For atmospheric air, the mass flow may be wet or dry (including or excluding humidity).
-Often, the mass flow specification will be presented on an equivalent Mach number basis, $m\sqrt{\theta}/{\delta}$.
+Often, the mass-flow specification will be presented on an equivalent Mach-number basis, $m\sqrt{\theta}/{\delta}$.
 It is standard in these cases that the equivalent temperature, equivalent pressure, and gas is specified explicitly or implied at a standard condition.

 Volume flow per unit time

-In contrast, all volume flow specifications require the additional specification of density.
-Bernoulli's fluid dynamic principle is of great value in understanding this problem.
+In contrast, all volume-flow specifications require the additional specification of density.
+Bernoulli's principle is of great value in understanding this problem.
 Confusion arises through either inaccuracies or misuse of pressure, temperature, and gas constants.

 Also as is standard practice, Figure 5.2 has a vertical axis labeled with a pressure parameter.
 There is a variety of pressure measurement units.
 They all fit one of two categories: